 These strategies help your chances of getting it right but putting a trade on that is tied to an earnings announcement isn’t much more scientific than going to the horse track regardless of how many articles you read.
 Further, the required analysis is beyond the average retail investor (and that’s why the pro’s make more money than the rest us of)

-So far we’ve offered some opinions based on nothing more than observations but let’s look at a report that was prepared on this very subject.
-Rocky White, Senior Quantitative Analyst at Schaeffer’s Investment Research looked at trends to try and find a way to play the odds of this trade.
-He looked at 12,000 earnings announcements and the trends leading up to the announcement.
+So far we’ve offered some opinions based on nothing more than observations but let’s look at a report that was prepared which looked at trends to try and find a way to play the odds of this trade.
+The report looked at 12,000 earnings announcements and the trends leading up to the announcement.
 (Wonder how long that took?)

 But let’s be careful with this exciting news.
 If 21% had big gains and 57% beat earnings, that means there were still 43% of those big losers that remained losers and 79% either lost money or might not have moved enough to justify the risk.
 If we look at these figures, this earnings trade isn’t looking very attractive.